-Dr. Carol Leone, Head of Piano at Southern Methodist University, gives advice on how to prepare for the Cliburn International Amateur Competition.
+Dr. Carol Leone, Head of Piano at Southern Methodist University, and Shields-Collins Bray, Cliburn artistic consultant, give advice on how to prepare for the Cliburn International Amateur Piano Competition.

 How can participating in the Cliburn’s Amateur Competition benefit adult students?

-It is an important venue in which to be heard, and it’s do-able—the requirement is to prepare only one hour of repertoire for performance.
+It is an important venue in which to be heard, and it’s do-able—the requirement is to prepare only one hour of repertoire for performance and a concerto.

 What repertoire selections do you think are most interesting for an amateur competition?